apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.13.rst

 #####################

-No additional steps are required wrt for XenServer Hypervisor for this upgrade.
+No additional steps are required for XenServer Hypervisor for this upgrade.

 Hypervisor: VMware